 The long-term objective of my research program is to understand host-parasite population dynamics using experimental and field epidemiology and theoretical studies.
 Through my research, I explore factors relevant to, and consequences of, parasite control methods applied at the level of the host population or community.

-A third active area of research concerns the genetics of host susceptibility or resistance to infection.
-I have shown that genetically susceptible strains of mice loose their susceptible phenotype when placed in large indoor arenas where they live with other mice as a population, and where they are exposed continuously to parasite larvae in their environment.
+Nematodes in Mice: An active area of research concerns the genetics of host susceptibility or resistance to infection.
+I have shown that genetically susceptible strains of mice lose their susceptible phenotype when placed in large indoor arenas where they live with other mice as a population, and where they are exposed continuously to parasite larvae in their environment.
 I have also shown that this phenotype can be restored if rates of parasite transmission are elevated.
-Experiments are planned to better understand the mechanisms underlying how transmission rate can shift a susceptible phenotype into a resistant phenotype.

-My lab has also been involved in a series of studies on the ecological changes associated with evolution of drug resistance in gastrointestinal nematodes, both in the mouse-model system, and also in sheep parasites.
+Veterinary Research: My lab has also been involved in a series of studies on the ecological changes associated with evolution of drug resistance in gastrointestinal nematodes, both in the mouse-model system, and also in sheep parasites.
 We have also explored the impacts of strategic treatment strategies for health of mixed sheep and goats herds in Kenya.

-We have also been involved in a number of community-based projects in developing countries including a study to evaluate the relative effectiveness of various control strategies in managing intestinal nematode infections in humans in Dominica, a health education program in Guatemala, and a study of parasite transmission patterns in the Republic of Congo (previously Zaire) and in Mexico.
+Human Studies: We have also been involved in a number of community-based projects in developing countries including a study to evaluate the relative effectiveness of various control strategies in managing intestinal nematode infections in humans in Dominica, a health education program in Guatemala, and a study of parasite transmission patterns in the Republic of Congo (previously Zaire) and in Mexico.